Healthdirect Free Australian health advice you can count on.

 Seborrhoeic dermatitis may be caused by an immune reaction to a microscopic fungus called Malassezia.

-Malassezia is normally present on healthy skin, around the areas where oil is produced, but some people develop an immune reaction to Malassezia for reasons that remain unknown.
-It is not contagious, nor a sign of poor hygiene.
+Malassezia is normally present on healthy skin, around the areas that produce oil.
+Some people develop an immune reaction to Malassezia for reasons that are not clear.
+It is not contagious, and not a sign of poor hygiene.

 How is seborrhoeic dermatitis treated?

-In infants, seborrheic dermatitis and cradle cap usually clear naturally within 6 to 12 months, but seborrhoeic dermatitis that appears during adolescence or adulthood can be a long-term condition, which may flare up from time to time.
+Seborrhoeic dermatitis that appears during adolescence or adulthood can be a long-term condition.
+It may flare up from time to time.

 For other areas, anti-fungal or corticosteroid creams may relieve symptoms.
 An exfoliating body or face wash containing salicylic acid may also help remove flaking skin.
-Treatments may need to be used frequently initially, and then occasionally when symptoms reappear.
+You may need to repeat this treatment often at first, and then occasionally when symptoms reappear.

 Learn more here about the development and quality assurance of healthdirect content.